Design Engineering Theory Topics - Home Page

 2. Cut the PCB to size.

-3. Peel the sticker (protective layer) from the PCB.
+3. Peel the sticker (protective blue layer) from the PCB.

 4. Place the exposed photo-board on top of the laser printed design inside a UV light box.